Family tree: Thomas Hill descendants

 In 1851 in Pipe Burners Yard Norwich, William Butt (a misspelling of Brett) lived with his wife (Jemima’s sister) Maria and a large family, including Ann Hill, his 81-year-old widowed pauper mother in law.

-It would be interesting to find out how Peckover Hill’s wife ended her life as a pauper when he was a ‘well to do and respected man of business’ and ‘headman of the Mancroft Company [of bellringers] in 1821’, as reported in the magazine Ringing World.
+Perhaps the general decline in textile manufacturing after 1825 and Peckover Hill’s long final illness may explain why his wife ended her life as a pauper when he had been a “well to do and respected man of business” and “headman of the Mancroft Company [of bellringers] in 1821”, as reported in the magazine Ringing World.